 German tenancy law can best be summarised in 2 points:

 1. It’s extremely complicated and it answers in the most minute amount of detail issues that surely only the Germans (OK, maybe the Swiss too) could debate in such depth in court!

 2. It’s overwhelmingly in favour of the tenant in almost all cases.
 So, if you suspect your landlord may be taking advantage because you’re an expat who doesn’t understand the law, then it’s definitely worth querying it and getting a second opinion.

 Background: What are these service charges?

 If you’re renting in Germany, or even if you own your own place, then you have to pay service charges, known in German as Nebenkosten.
-These are paid to the company or organisation which administers and runs the accounts for your building’s maintenance and upkeep.
+These are paid to the company or organisation which administers your building’s maintenance and upkeep.
 It includes the supply of most utilities (see below).